AgnitumuS/ubjs/README.md

 #### Both server and client are in the same domain

-  In case both your computer and remote server are in the same domain, no additional såteps is required.
+  In case both your computer and remote server are in the same domain, no additional sÃ¥teps is required.

 #### Server and client are in re different domain (or no domain at all)